-It seems like every few years there are a couple of words that we hear so much in the news or in the media that we begin to roll our eyes after hearing that word for the hundredth time.
-For family law attorneys, the word "co-parenting" is one of those words.
-We hear it said by judges and we talk to our clients about how to co-parent but I think that the word has been overused to the point of it losing a lot of its meaning.
-With that said, what does co-parenting mean, how do you co-parent and what are the potential benefits of implementing it in your life?
+It seems like every few years, there are a couple of words that we hear so much in the news or the media that we begin to roll our eyes after hearing that word for the hundredth time.
+For family law attorneys, the term "co-parenting" is one of those words.
+We hear it said by judges, and we talk to our clients about how to co-parent, but I think the word has been overused to the point of losing a lot of its meaning.
+What does co-parenting mean, how do you co-parent, and the potential benefits of implementing it in your life?
 These are the questions that we will seek to answer for you.

-The tough part about co-parenting is being able to coordinate your efforts with a person that you do not live with, do not see frequently and likely have a less than good relationship with.
-The irony of ending a relationship or a marriage that resulted in the birth of a child is that while your relationship and/or marriage may have ended, the most important part of your “partnership” is just beginning.
+The tricky part about co-parenting is coordinating your efforts with a person you do not live with, do not see frequently, and likely have less than a good relationship.
+The irony of ending a relationship or a marriage that resulted in the birth of a child is that while your relationship and marriage may have ended, the essential part of your "partnership" is just beginning.
 Raising a child is the most important responsibility that you will ever have.
 Co-parenting can help you both to treat it that way and to do so in a way that is child-centered and respectful of one another as well.

 Change can be good for your child, but….

-If your marriage was failing and you were not able to devote the energy that you needed towards your children then your divorce in many ways is likely going to be a good thing in the long term.
-However, in the short term, it could cause problems in the immediate sense for your child.
-The stability of their life prior to your divorce has now been eroded by the family case.
+If your marriage was failing and you could not devote the energy you needed towards your children, then your divorce, in many ways, is likely going to be a good thing in the long term.
+However, in a short time, it could cause problems in the immediate sense for your child.
+The family case has now eroded the stability of their life before your divorce.
 What you are left with now is a child who doesn't exactly understand why the divorce happened and certainly doesn't know what to expect.

-So, it is your job as the parents to ease your child into the changes that post-divorce life has created.
+So, it is your job as the parent to ease your child into the changes that post-divorce life has created.
 Co-parenting can be a big part of that transition process.
-You may not want to talk with or interact with your child’s other parent after a difficult child custody or divorce case.
-That is understandable and is how most people in your position would react to the same set of circumstances.
+After a complex child custody or divorce case, you may not want to talk with or interact with your child's other parent.
+That is understandable and how most people in your position would react to the same circumstances.

-Keep in mind that your child will do best when he or she has a relationship with both their mother and their father.
-The knowledge that their parents support them can help your child transition into a new routine and out of a difficult past.
-Even though you and your ex-spouse no longer live together it is possible for you both to work together on the issues that affect your child.
+Keep in mind that your child will do best when they have a relationship with their mother and father.
+The knowledge that their parents support them can help your child transition into a new routine and out of a problematic past.
+Even though you and your ex-spouse no longer live together, you both can work together on the issues that affect your child.
 You do not need to do so for any reason other than the love of your child.

-How to talk with your child’s other parent after a difficult family law case
+How to talk with your child's other parent after a complex family law case

-It is crucial that you be able to set aside your differences- at least in front of your children.
-The chances at your being able to effectively co-parent your children when you fight in front them, or badmouth that parent when he or she is not around are near zero.
-Your children need to be able to understand that you and your ex-spouse are on the same page when it comes to parenting.
+You must be able to set aside your differences- at least in front of your children.
+The chances of your being able to effectively co-parent your children when you fight in front of them or badmouth that parent when they are not around are near zero.
+Your children need to understand that you and your ex-spouse are on the same page when it comes to parenting.

-Sometimes I have found that communicating via email or parenting websites like Our Family Wizard can be effective when face to face or over the phone communication will not work.
-You know your situation better than anyone, so if you think that a phone call will result in hostility do your best to communicate via email.
+Sometimes I have found that communicating via email or parenting websites like Our Family Wizard can be effective when face-to-face or over-the-phone communication does not work.
+You know your situation better than anyone, so if you think a phone call will result in hostility, do your best to communicate via email.
 Be careful of what you say, however.
-I have had many a case where text messages and emails that not too pleasant end are up in front of a judge.
-Pretend, before you ever send anything in writing to your ex-spouse, that whatever you say will be shown to a judge.
+I have had many cases where text messages and emails that are not too pleasant end up in front of a judge.
+Before you ever send anything in writing to your ex-spouse, pretend that whatever you say will be shown to a judge.
 That will hopefully cause you to choose your words wisely.

 Why you should not want to argue with your ex-spouse (especially in front of your kids)